Grizzlies vs. Trail Blazers Player Props Betting Odds

 |3PM

-- The 22.5-point prop total for Sharpe on Friday is 3.2 higher than his scoring average, which is 19.3.
+- The 19.3 points Sharpe scores per game are 1.2 less than his prop total on Sunday.

-- He averages 0.2 fewer rebounds than his over/under on Friday (which is 5.5).
+- His rebounding average of 5.3 is lower than his over/under on Sunday (4.5).

-- Sharpe has dished out 2.3 assists per game, which is 2.2 less than Friday's over/under.
+- Sharpe has dished out 2.3 assists per game, which is 1.2 less than Sunday's over/under.

-- Sharpe averages 2.3 made three-pointers, which is less than his over/under on Friday (2.5).
+- Sharpe, at 2.3 three-pointers made per game, averages 0.2 less than his over/under on Sunday.

 Check out all the prop bet options FanDuel has to offer!